noiclas/15C-PID-HUMIDIFIER/README.md

 * Adafruit TCA9548A 1-to-8 I2C Multiplexer

 # Design
-* TBD
+* Our project
 # Wiring
-* TBD
+* Everything was directly connected to the Pi via breadboard. (stuff about what pin goes to where).
+The humidifier is plugged into a remote control outlet switch with the respective transmitter and reciever connected to the Pi.
 # Building Process
 * We are using a commercial humidifier so all of the building concerns the electrical components.
 Firstly, we used a remote controlled outlet switch to turn the humidifier on and off from the PI and connected a humidity sensor to the Pi.
 Once enough testing was done with a single sensor, we added the muliplexer to our curcuit to be able to use our 4 sensors at once.
 Once calibrated we went onto attaching a stepper motor setup to the knob so that we could not play with varying the strength of the humidifier (whereas we could only do Bang-Bang before)
-# Testing
+# Testing/Constructing the PID
-* Our first tests were done in a bedroom with a single sensor, we let the humidifer turn at max strength for about 30 minutes to see how good the humidifier was.
+* Our first tests were done in a bedroom with a single sensor, we let the humidifer turn at max strength for about 30 minutes to see how strong the humidifier was.
+These first few tests did not tell us much other than we had a working sensor and humidifier.
+Due to the difference in size between humidifier and room, we decided to move our set-up to a one person tent; its smaller volume and relative airtightness made our data collection much faster and smoother
 # Code
-* TBD
+* We
 # Finished Project
 * TBD